Library Administrative Manual

 - Materials Loaned

-Materials loaned by Document Delivery Services to other libraries include most general circulating books, music scores, government publications, curriculum materials, video and audio cassettes, and SFSU masters' theses (bound copies).
+Materials loaned by Interlibrary Services to other libraries include most general circulating books, music scores, government publications, curriculum materials, video and audio cassettes, and SFSU masters' theses (bound copies).
 Some items from the de Bellis Collection can be loaned.
 This is done on a case-to-case basis.

 When a music score with instrumental parts is requested, the music score will be sent along with photocopies of the instrumental parts.